PhD in Public Health

 Community Health Sciences Concentration Requirements

-- PhD students in Community Health Sciences must complete all of the SPH Core Requirements for the PhD degree.
-Students must select 12 hours for their concentration.
+• PhD students in Community Health Sciences must complete all of the SPH Core Requirements for the PhD degree.
+Students must select 12 hours for their secondary concentration.
 The student will be tested in the concentration area as part of the preliminary examination.
-Additional compensatory courses are required if the equivalent course work was not completed at the master’s degree level.
+Additional compensatory courses are required if the equivalent coursework was not completed at the master’s degree level.
 These compensatory courses are: EPID 403, CHSC 446, BSTT 400, BSTT 401, CHSC 421, CHSC 422, or their equivalent.
 Advisor approval is necessary for elective course selection.
 PhD students pursuing a program in Maternal and Child Health or Maternal and Child Health Epidemiology have additional requirements.

-Seminar in Community Health Sciences (2 hours) | ||
+Seminar in Interdisciplinary Public Health Sciences c

 Students must select 3-6 semester hours each from an approved menu for both the advanced analytic methods and the advanced research methods course requirements, for a total of 9 hours of advanced analytic and research methods.